sqlmapproject/sqlmap/Usage.md

 The maximum number of concurrent requests is set to **10** for performance and site reliability reasons.

-Note that this switch is not compatible with `--predict-output` switch.
+Note that this option is not compatible with switch `--predict-output`.

 ## Injection